mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ---
-title: Stripe is Silently Recording Entire Sessions on Customer Sites
+title: Stripe is Silently Recording Your Movements On its Customers' Websites
 tags:
 - stripe
-- security
+- privacy
 - portfolio rebalancer
 date: '2020-04-21'
 ---